viridia/dolmen/README.md

 }
 ```

-In general, this means that when using the styling properties in the component API, one should
-not expect that every possible CSS property will be available, but rather only the most popular
-ones.
-Since these style properties are all known TypeScript types, auto-complete in your editor
-can help you to discover which properties are available and what their allowed values are.

 Dolmen does not put any restriction on what kind of stylesheets you use - it will work with
 [SASS](https://sass-lang.com/), [vanilla-extract](https://vanilla-extract.style/),
 [Tailwind](https://tailwindcss.com/), or any other CSS technology out there.
 You can also use
 CSS-in-JS frameworks if you want, bearing in mind that you may be subject to FOUC issues unless
 you have a means to generate the stylesheet at build time.

+Bottom line, what this means is that when using the styling properties in the component APIs, one
+should not expect that every possible CSS property will be available, but rather only the most
+popular ones.
+Since these style properties are all known TypeScript types, auto-complete in your
+editor can help you to discover which properties are available and what their allowed values are.

 ## Developing